This article will explain what course mapping is, how it works and how it relates to your Shot Scope.

 The course mapping data has two functions for the Shot Scope system.

 We use Google maps for the satellite images and then use a technique called Geo-fencing to map out all the features on a golf course.
 Geo-fencing is best known for its use in the car satellite navigation systems used in cars.
-The road system is mapped out and each road name, we are doing the same thing but mapping out golf course and naming the features on each hole.
+The road system is mapped out and each road is named, we are doing the same thing but mapping out golf courses and naming the features on each hole.

 Please sign in to leave a comment.